 November: Project FeederWatch Starts Nov.
 1!

 Project FeederWatch, the major citizen-science project in birding, starts Nov.
-1 and extends through April.
+1 and extends through April 30.
 FeederWatch is an easy and fun way for everyone to contribute to science's knowledge of birds.
+Sign up now and start counting!

 --Sign Up: Join as soon as possible at FeederWatch signup.
 It may take a few weeks for your print materials to arrive.
 Still, you can begin counting right away.